-On October 03, 2013, Dr. Oz and Consumer expert Elisabeth Leamy takes a hard look at LASIK Surgery’s Life-Altering Side Effects
+On October 03, 2013, Dr. Oz and Consumer expert Elisabeth Leamy took a hard look at LASIK Surgery’s Life-Altering Side Effects

 Dr. Oz Show 10/03/2013 Investigates - A HARD LOOK AT LASIK!